CSCI4100U/Weather-App/README.md

 ![Download Directions Screenshot](/images/Screenshots/download_directions.png "Download Directions Screenshot")

-Select the date you want to download a weather forecast for and click download.
+Select the date you want to get weather from.
+Once a date has been selected, the weather app will use that date as the date of the weather.
+Once a date has been selected, tap on the download button to save the date locally.

 ![Download Page 1 Screenshot](/images/Screenshots/download_page_1.png "Download Page 1 Screenshot")

-The downloaded weather should show up underneath the button and you can click it, then go back to select and display your downloaded forecast.<br>
+The downloaded weather will show up underneath the button.
+Tapping on a downloaded date will select that date to use for the app.
+Since the weather is downloaded, it will pull all the weather data from local storage.
+Tapping on the delete button in the top right will delete the selected weather from storage.
+Tapping on the undo button in the top right will set the weather back to the current date and position.<br>
 **NOTE:** To delete a downloaded forecast select the forecast and click the AppBar Trash Can Icon.

 ![Download Page 2 Screenshot](/images/Screenshots/download_page_2.png "Download Page 2 Screenshot")